h4dynn/kickit/docs/Making_a_Socket.md

     }
       /*
        * Notice the '.or_warn()' method here.
 Do not use fatal methods,
-       * you should always keep your sockets non-fatal */
+       * you should always keep your sockets non-fatal to avoid
+       * user-induced init errors
+       */
       .trace(KTError::SocketFail).or_warn();